Matherunner/hldoc/source/weapons.rst

 The MP5 submachine gun is a fairly versatile weapon thanks to its secondary mode of firing contact grenades.
 The primary mode is also always fairly strong in the early game.
 Although it shares the ammo capacity with the glock (:ref:`glock`), the damage of each bullet is 5 in the default game settings, lower than the glock's damage.
 Nonetheless, the MP5 primary mode fires a shot every 0.1s, yielding a respectable damage rate of 50 per second, which is higher than glock's 40 per second in the secondary mode.
 Unlike the glock's secondary mode, the MP5's primary mode fires at a higher precision, with a square type bullet spread of :math:`3^\circ` in single-player.
 The MP5 can fire in neither the primary nor the secondary mode when the waterlevel is 3.
 Like the glock, the primary fire has a range of 8192 units from the player's gun position, reloading takes 1.5s, and the volume of gunfire is 600.

-The MP5 grenade explodes with a source damage of 100 in the default game settings.
+An MP5 grenade can be fired at a sound volume of 600.
+When touched, it explodes with a source damage of 100 in the default game settings.
 See :ref:`contact grenades` for a description of its explosive physics.
 An MP5 grenade has an entity gravity multiplier of :math:`g_e = 0.5`, causing it to experience a gravity of half the strength as experienced by the player.
 It is fired from the starting position of :math:`\mathit{GunPosition} + 16\mathbf{\hat{f}}`, at a rate of one grenade per second.
 Interestingly, the grenade is unique in how its initial velocity is independent of the current player velocity.
 This contradicts real life physics.
 In particular, the initial velocity of the grenade is always

 .. math:: 800 \mathbf{\hat{f}}